promesante/accounts-api/README.md

 ### Transaction Create ###

 As this endpoint is substantially larger and more complex than the rest explained above, we will give a brief overview about it.

-#### Transaction ####

 It is handled by means of an `HTTP POST`.
 We deviced its `JSON` body structure according to transaction type.
 In all of them, amount must be a `double`.

+#### Transactions ####

 ##### Deposit #####